Cimbios/CimBios.Gost58651/README.md

 If you don't already have a dotnet project, create one in Visual Studio.

 ### 2: Install NuGet Package
-Inatall `CimBios.Gost58651` NuGet package to your app with your preferred method.
+Install `CimBios.Gost58651` NuGet package to your app with your preferred method.
 Here is the one using NuGet Package Manager:

 ```bash
 Install-Package CimBios.Gost58651